M.T. Liggett's Political Sculptures

 "I don't got nothing to do with George W. Bush," he declared.
 "Period."
 Does he plan to put up any more George W. Bush art?
 "No. Absolutely not."

 M.T.
-Liggett has slowed his production in recent months ("Hell, I just got out of the hospital," he told us in October, 2006.) and continues to endure occasional sour relations with his neighbors ("That'll always be.
+Liggett has slowed his production in recent years ("Hell, I just got out of the hospital," he told us.) and continues to endure occasional sour relations with his neighbors ("That'll always be.
 But that's their problem, not mine.").
 He's not going anywhere any time soon, and as long as he can heft iron and grip an arc welder he will make art and put it out by Highway 154.
 Just don't try to read anything into it, or him.

 "I'm not a Libertarian.
 I'm not a Republican.
 I'm not a Democrat," he insists.
 "I don't have any agenda."
 So why do people try to find one in his art?
 Liggett struggles to explain.
 "The problem is, I grab ideas right out of the blue."